 DISCOVER UNIQUE ATTRACTIONS IN TAMILNADU’S CAPITAL CITY

-After a restful night in one of our comfortable guest rooms, you can begin your Chennai adventure, visiting architectural marvels like Kapaleeshwarar Temple and Valluvar Kottam.
+After a restful night in one of our comfortable guest rooms, begin your Chennai adventure, visiting architectural marvels like Kapaleeshwarar Temple and Valluvar Kottam.
 Looking for some fun in the sun?
 Head to Marina Beach, one of the world’s longest beachfronts with 13 kilometers of golden sand.
 For a cosmic encounter, be sure to take in a show at Birla Planetarium, India’s most modern planetarium.
-At the end of your visit to Chennai, you can take advantage of our airport transfer to make your flight out of Chennai International Airport (MAA) more convenient.
+At the end of your trip, you can take advantage of our airport transfer and lessen the stress of your departure from Chennai International Airport (MAA).

 - Theosophical Society Adyar - 6 km

 Home to one of the world’s largest and oldest banyan trees, the Huddleston Gardens at the Theosophical Society Adyar attracts visitors with its beautiful shrines, exotic wildlife and rare plant specimens.

 - Birla Planetarium - 8 km

 You’ll see stars after a visit to Chennai’s most famous planetarium, located at Periyar Science and Technology Centre, which hosts shows and interactive displays of the solar system.

 Dedicated to the beloved Kollywood actor M.G.
 Ramachandran, this exciting part of the Tamil Film Industry lets you see the sets of popular movies and catch a glimpse of India’s film stars.